lagden/tag-it/README.md

 -

-> Built with jQuery and jQueryUI.
+Built with jQuery and jQueryUI.

-> Originally created by Levy Carneiro Jr.
+Originally created by Levy Carneiro Jr.

-> Currently maintained by Alex Ehlke
+Modified by Alex Ehlke.

-> Upgraded by Thiago Lagden
+Upgraded by Thiago Lagden.